International sanctions during the Russian invasion of Ukraine: History of sanctions

 On 27 February 2022, Putin responded to the sanctions, and to what he called "aggressive statements" by Western governments, by ordering the country's "deterrence forces"—generally understood to include its nuclear forces—to be put on a "special regime of combat duty".
 This novel term provoked some confusion as to what exactly was changing, but US officials declared it generally "escalatory".
 Following sanctions and criticisms of their relations with Russian business, a boycott movement began and many companies and organisations chose to exit Russian or Belarusian markets voluntarily.
 The boycotts impacted many consumer goods, entertainment, education, technology, and sporting organisations.

-The US instituted export controls, a novel sanction focused on restricting Russian access to high-tech components, both hardware and software, made with any parts or intellectual property from the US.
-The sanction required that any person or company that wanted to sell technology, semiconductors, encryption software, lasers, or sensors to Russia request a license, which by default was denied.
+The U.S. instituted export controls, a novel sanction focused on restricting Russian access to high-tech components, both hardware and software, made with any parts or intellectual property from the U.S. The sanction required that any person or company that wanted to sell technology, semiconductors, encryption software, lasers, or sensors to Russia request a license, which by default was denied.
 The enforcement mechanism involved sanctions against the person or company, with the sanctions focused on the shipbuilding, aerospace, and defence industries.

-During a speech at the UN General Assembly in New York City on 20 September 2022, French president Emmanuel Macron asked, "who here can defend the idea that the invasion of Ukraine justifies no sanctions?"
+During a speech at the UN General Assembly in New York City on 20 September, French president Emmanuel Macron asked, "who here can defend the idea that the invasion of Ukraine justifies no sanctions?"
 He purported neutral states to be "indifferent" towards the conflict.

-On 9 December 2022, Canada imposed new sanctions on Russia, alleging human rights violations.
+On 9 December, Canada imposed new sanctions on Russia, alleging human rights violations.
 The decision includes sanctions against 33 current or former senior Russian officials and six entities involved in alleged "systematic human rights violations" against Russian citizens who protested against Russia's invasion of Ukraine.

-On 16 December 2022, The EU introduced a ninth package of sanctions against the Russian economy.
+On 16 December, The EU introduced a ninth package of sanctions against the Russian economy.
 A spokesperson for the Belgian government said, "It is becoming increasingly difficult to impose sanctions that hit Russia hard enough, without excessive collateral damage to the EU."

 Since 2014, the European Union has applied eleven rounds of sanctions against the Russian Federation.
 The last 11th round of sanctions in June 2023 focused on dual-use items such as computer chips and as well as an attempt to limit ship-to-ship transactions of sanctioned goods.
 More suspensions of Russian broadcasting licenses in Europe were also announced.